zganjei/Network-Security/README.md

 # Network Security
 This is my End to End Network Security Project with MLOps and ETL pipelines.
-The aim of project is to detect phishing.
+The aim of project is to detect phishing using Machine Learning.
 I use modular coding and Object-Oriented Programming in Python.
+List of tools/libraries/frameworks used: Sklearn, Numpy, Pandas, MLFlow, AWS, EC2, Github Action, MongoDB

 ## Project structure